-Purism Laptops To Use ‘Heads’ Firmware To Protect Against Rootkits, Tampering
+Purism Laptops To Use ‘Heads’ Firmware To Protect Against Rootkits, Tampering (Updated)

+Updated, 2/27/2018, 08:00am PT: Purism announced that, after almost a year of testing, it was able to successfully integrate the Heads firmware into its TPM-enabled and Coreboot-running Librem laptops.
+The open source firmware, which checks if someone has tampered with the laptops, allows users to freely inspect and customize the code.
+Purism also recently announced that all of its new Librem 13 and 15 laptops now include a TPM by default, so they all come with the Heads firmware by default, too.

+Updated, 4/12/2017, 11:50pm PT: Article was corrected to specify that Trammell Hudson is only collaborating with Purism to integrate the "Heads" firmware into the company's laptops.

-Purism, a startup that builds laptops with a focus on privacy and security, announced that Trammell Hudson, an infosec researcher known for creating the “Thunderstrike” exploits against Macs, will be joining the company.
-Hudson will also be responsible for integrating his own “Heads” firmware project into Purism laptops to increase their anti-tampering security.
+Purism, a startup that builds laptops with a focus on privacy and security, announced that Trammell Hudson, an infosec researcher known for creating the “Thunderstrike” exploits against Macs, will collaborate with the company to integrate his own “Heads” firmware project into Purism laptops to increase their anti-tampering security.

 Heads Firmware